typelevel/Laika/docs/using-laika/templates.md

 This allows to keep some sections of your document separate, to be rendered in different locations of the output, like headers, footers or sidebars.

-This directive is explained in detail in the [Document Structure][document-fragments] chapter.
+This directive is explained in detail in the [Document Structure][Document Fragments] chapter.

 ### The `for` directive